 How do credit card payments fit into my monthly budget?

 What strategies are most effective to help me save each month?

 The 50/30/20 Budgeting Rule

 What is the 50/30/20 budget rule?
-You may or may not have heard of this guide to budgeting.
+You may or may not have heard of this guide to budgeting and saving.

 Elizabeth Warren, a U.S. Senator from Massachusetts and a Harvard bankruptcy expert created the “50/30/20 rule” for spending and saving.